Rafael Devers Player Props: Red Sox vs. Pirates

 Rafael Devers At The Plate (2022)

-- Devers drove in a run in 52 of 141 games last season, with multiple RBIs in 24 of them.
-He drove in three or more runs in seven games.
+- Devers picked up an RBI in 52 games last year out of 141 (36.9%), including multiple RBIs in 17.0% of those games (24 times) and three or more RBIs on seven occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.